gibbardsteve/terraform-aws-ecs-infra/README.md

 ### Security Groups

 A security group is attached to the public facing application load balancer.
 This allows traffic on port 80 (http) and redirects to 443 (https).
 Traffic received on 443 is defaulted to return a fixed response by the load balancer.

+### Web Application Firewall Rules

+WAF rules are defined that allow traffic from a defined set of IP addresses per subdomain.
+This allows a list of addresses to be filtered before the ALB, meaning that traffic can be allowed or denied per subdomain before (optional) authentication processing occurs at the ALB.

+#### To allow ip addresses to alb-response._domain_

+Update the list in the ip_set allowed-ips-alb-response-subdomain.
+_Note: By default **all traffic will be blocked** as only loopback address is specified_

+#### To allow ip addresses to default-response._domain_

+Update the list in the ip_set allowed-ips-default-response-subdomain.
+_Note: By default **all traffic will be blocked** as only loopback address is specified_

 ### Application Load Balancer